Bijesse/curriculum2016/year1/units/unit6/README.md

-#Unit 6: Cloud 9 and GitHub
+#Unit 6: Cloud 9, GitHub & Multi-Page Sites

-In this unit students are introduced to jQuery. jQuery is used as a tool for creating interactive websites that react to user actions.
+In this unit students students will be introduced to a new IDE called Cloud 9.
+They will then create a project using Cloud 9 and GitHub using skills they have already gained in previous units.

 <table>
 <tr>